bohlender/blog/content/blog/aoc-seven-segment-search-with-z3/index.md

 {{</note>}}

 Now, how do we get rid of the uninterpreted functions?
-Since all of our functions have finite domains, it is be possible to introduce symbolic values to **replace each possible function application** in our constraints.
+Since all of our functions have finite domains, it is possible to introduce symbolic values to **replace each possible function application** in our constraints.
-That is, for each function and input, introduce a variable to denote the result.
+That is, for each function and input, we introduce a variable to denote the result.
 This of course impacts the symbols we declare.
 For example, where we previously used an uninterpreted function
 $$\mathit{digitSegment}:\mathit{Digit}\times\mathit{Segment}\to\mathbb{B}$$